Regulation of self-driving cars: European Union

-Legal status in the United States
+Legislation in the United States

 In the United States, a non-signatory country to the Vienna Convention, state vehicle codes historically did not envisage—but did not necessarily prohibit—highly automated vehicles.
 To clarify the legal status of and regulate such vehicles, many states have enacted specific laws regarding autonomous vehicles.

 In 2017, the Republican-controlled House of Representatives unanimously passed "SELF DRIVE Act" which would speed the adoption of self-driving cars and bar states from setting performance standards.
 However, a complementary bill in the Senate, "AV START", failed to pass after Democrats raised objections that it didn't do enough to address safety and liability concerns.

 A comprehensive regulatory structure has not yet emerged at either the federal or state level in the United States.

 In August 2022, members of the United States House of Representatives launched a bipartisan effort to help revive legislative efforts to boost self-driving vehicles.